ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Most users and diagnostic developers will not need to change this file, but it may be useful to understand its content.
+The settings from this are being moved to the :ref:`new configuration system <config_overview>`.
+In particular, the ``input_dir`` and ``input_file`` settings have already been replaced by the :class:`esmvalcore.local.LocalDataSource` that can be configured via :ref:`data sources <config-data-sources>`.
 It will be installed along with ESMValCore and can also be viewed on GitHub:
 `esmvalcore/config-developer.yml
 <https://github.com/ESMValGroup/ESMValCore/blob/main/esmvalcore/config-developer.yml>`_.
-This configuration file describes the file system structure and CMOR tables for several key projects (CMIP6, CMIP5, obs4MIPs, OBS6, OBS) on several key machines (e.g. BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC), and for native output data for some models (ICON, IPSL, ... see :ref:`configure_native_models`).
+This configuration file describes the CMOR tables for several key projects (CMIP6, CMIP5, obs4MIPs, OBS6, OBS), and for native output data for some models (ICON, IPSL, ... see :ref:`configure_native_models`).
-CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set out by CMOR and DRS.
-For a detailed description of these standards and their adoption in ESMValCore, we refer the user to :ref:`CMOR-DRS` section where we relate these standards to the data retrieval mechanism of the ESMValCore.

 Users can get a copy of this file with default values by running